What is LDL cholesterol?

 Our bodies do need some cholesterol.
 It’s an important part of our cell walls and needed to produce certain hormones.

 LDL cholesterol stands for “low-density lipoprotein” cholesterol.
 LDL is a lipoprotein that carries large amounts of cholesterol in its core.
-That’s why it's often called the “bad cholesterol,” since having too much significantly increases the risk of early heart disease, heart attack, and stroke.
+It's often called the “bad cholesterol,” since having too much LDL significantly increases the risk of early heart disease, heart attack, and stroke.

 When you have high levels of LDL cholesterol, it can find its way into the walls of your arteries.
 This blocks the natural flow of blood and causes heart attacks and strokes.